mintbiscuit/java/README.md

 java
 ====

-These are snippets and code samples of some of my Java work
+This folder houses snippets and code samples of my Java work.
+This includes small functions, personal projects, and any other examples I wish to save.